 Officials are searching for a person who threw a kitten out of a moving vehicle and toward a school bus in Winterport, Maine earlier this month.

 The young feline, named "Hiccup" by the Ridge Runner Veterinary Services staff, survived the incident but was left with a broken leg.
-According to veterinary clinic staff, a school bus full of children witnessed the event, and their screams alerted the driver, according to the Bangor Daily News.
+A school bus full of children witnessed the event, and their screams alerted the driver, according to the Bangor Daily News.

-After stopping the vehicle, the school bus driver picked up the injured 9-week-old kitten and took him to the vet clinic.
+After stopping the vehicle, the school bus driver picked up the injured 9-week-old kitten and took him to the Rachel and Shannan Grooming Salon.
 Officials determined that Hiccup had been severely neglected, as he was emaciated and covered in fleas.

-The kitten is being confined to a crate to prevent him from injuring his broken leg further.
+The kitten suffered a broken leg when he was thrown from the car.
 He has been seen by an orthopedic surgeon and it is possible he will have to have his leg amputated.

 A detailed description of the vehicle involved in the animal abuse case was not immediately available.
-Anyone who witnessed the incident or may have information is asked to contact the Waldo County Sheriff’s Department at 1-800-660-3398.
+Anyone who witnessed the incident or with information is asked to contact the Winterport Sheriff’s Department at 1-800-660-3398.

 Online donations for Hiccup's medical expenses are being accepted.
 If you would like to help, you may do so here.
-Be aware that GoFundMe deducts 2.9-percent of any funds raised, plus 30 cents per donation for payment processing charges.
+Be aware that GoFundMe deducts 2.9 percent of any funds raised, plus 30 cents per donation for payment processing charges.